gebogebogebo/ctap-hid-fido2/README.md

 # ctap-hid-fido2
 Rust FIDO2 CTAP library
-for Mac & Win
+for Mac & Win & raspberry Pi

-Sorry, Linux is not yet supported.
+The raspberry Pi is now supported.
+However, it needs to be build.

 ## Description
 - Implements FIDO2 CTAP (HID)